 “What?
 No, no, no!”
-She crossed her arms in an X. “We’re not making them immortal, remember?
+She crossed her wings in an X. “We’re not making them immortal, remember?
 If your vessels are indestructible, you’ll never understand death.
-Can’t you hear a copy of Akayama inside you, telling you immortality is a bad idea?”
+Can’t you hear Akayama inside you, telling you immortality is misguided?”

 “Not anymore,” said the planet, “I let her delete herself in return for making centipedes.”

 Akayama’s lower lip trembled.
-She made her mouth into a hard beak so she couldn’t cry.
+She made her mouth a hard beak so she couldn’t cry.
 “Why?”

 “Now I have her knowledge, but don’t have to hear her quaint morality.”
 The wall opened an eye to squint at her.
 “Didn’t you say death is necessary?
 You should rejoice.
 Now there’s only one of you.
-Speaking of which,” said the planet, “I’m giving you a new name.
-You’re getting uppity because I let you be a separate individual.
+Speaking of which,” said the planet, “you’re getting uppity because I allow you to be separate.
 You need to understand you’re just a drone in my control.
 Since I fire you from a mountain on my surface, your new name is Nakayama.”

 “Inside the Mountain,” translated Nakayama.
 “I see.”